The ASPS Web Browser is the only browser that is safe for protected web content.

 created on the fly using absolutely any programming language, will most securely

-be delivered from server to the user's web reader without any opportunity of
+be delivered from server to the user's web browser without any opportunity of

 copy, duplication or retrieval.

-Websites can contain both protected and public content (for search
+Websites can contain a mix of protected and public content (for search

 engines and casual visitors) without any segregation.
-Any pages, which can be
+Pages designated for

-need to include an extra meta-tag.
-When that tag is detected by the server it
+options to apply.
+When that tag is detected by the server it will be delivered

 Most sites, even those that have protected or restricted content, provide a doorway